blackonyyx/Fast-AI-Disaster-Tweet-Classifier/README.md

 As BERT/RoBERTa Models require only text, and such text in lowercase format.
 We clean the text to get rid of all punctuations, weird symbols, htmls and other such things before running it through simpletransformers.

 Then, we apply the RoBERTa tokenizer and use the simpletransformers library to perform the task easily with minimal boilerplate code.

+Surprisingly BERT seemed to perform better on the Data Set as compared to RoBERTa, however this could possible be attributed to

 ## Further Extension